anamayasullerey/test_net/start_manual.md

 layer = ld.hdict["tanh"](number_of_neurons)
 ```

 **_Note that "layer" frequently represents a fully connected function followed by an activation function.
-In nn_framework these are separate layers._**
+In Start these are separate layers._**

 ### 2.3 output layers
 Listed below are the output layer types and the code to generate them.